 Dedicated Christians get trapped into hoarding because they fear the ‘What if’ of retirement, disability, unemployment, economic collapse, and so on.
 Obviously, God wants us to consider these things and even plan for them – within reason.
 But when fear dictates to the point that . . . worry becomes the norm . . . contentment is impossible.

-For many years, statistics from the Internal Revenue Service indicate that for all but the very highest categories of income of taxpayers who itemize their deductions, the higher the income, the lower the percentage of their contributions.
-For example, during one relatively recent three-year period, people with income of $15-30 thousand gave an average of 6.6% to charitable organizations; those earning $30-50 thousand gave an average of 4.0%; those earning $50-100 thousand gave 2.8%; and those earning $100-200 thousand gave 2.3%.
+For many years, statistics from the Internal Revenue Service have indicated that for all but the very highest categories of income of taxpayers who itemize their deductions, the higher the income, the lower the percentage of their contributions.
+For example, during one three-year period, people with income of $15-30 thousand gave an average of 6.6% to charitable organizations; those earning $30-50 thousand gave an average of 4.0%; those earning $50-100 thousand gave 2.8%; and those earning $100-200 thousand gave 2.3%.

 Conclusion: Saving and investing, like the other areas of our life, reflect our maturity as Christians and should be approached by seeking God’s will, which is revealed through reading the Bible and prayer.